Techniques for Controlling Nuisance Beaver

 Section 11-0521 authorizes the DEC to issue permits for the removal of nuisance beavers.
 This permit will be issued to the landowner upon whose land the problem is occurring, an adjacent landowner upon whose land the beaver resides or either landowner's agent.
 The permittee may designate in writing an agent who will kill the beaver.

 There is also interaction between the alteration of a beaver dam (Article 11) and freshwater wetland (Article 24) permits.
 Article 24 of the Environmental Conservation Law, known as the Freshwater Wetlands Act, deals with the preservation and protection of freshwater wetlands within New York State.
 Section 24-0701 of this Article outlines situations requiring permits for removal of beaver dams within the protected areas of freshwater wetlands.
-Regulations governing implementation of Article 24 (NYCRR Part 663) list "removing or breaching beaver's dams" as an activity requiring a permit both within a regulated wetland and its adjacent area.
+Regulations governing implementation of Article 24 (NYCRR Part 663) (link leaves DEC's website) list "removing or breaching beaver's dams" as an activity requiring a permit both within a regulated wetland and its adjacent area.
 Certain activities, however have been identified as being exempt from Article 24 permit issuance.
 These include removal or alteration of beaver's dams impacting on agricultural activity and removal of beaver's dams causing flooding of existing structures.

 Article 15 of the Environmental Conservation Law pertains to the protection and conservation of the water resources of New York State.
 Section 15-0501(1) of this Article states that, with certain exceptions, no person or public corporation shall change, modify or disturb the course, channel or bed, or remove any sand, gravel or other material from the bed or bank of any stream which has been designated by DEC as being "Class C(T)" water or higher class without a permit.
 If removal of beaver's dams in these protected streams results in any of these disturbances, an Article 15 permit is required.